The Greek Deli in Poznan

 Do you have any funny stories about being in Greece?

 Hmm.
 Coming back to the parking.
-I remember asking a local where I can pay for parking and he laughed and just said, “you park where you want”!
+I remember asking a local where I could pay for parking, and he laughed and just said, “You park where you want”!
 Hahaha.
 That would be a great meme!

 How about future plans?